reedhedges/AMRISim/README.md

 Run "make" to build.

-On Windows, MinGW should be used.
-(Windows build is currently untested.)
+On Windows, MinGW and MSYS should be used.
 GTK+ is not needed, it will be included.

 Detailed build instructions for each platform are available in